78,079 total views, 122 views today

 Thus, in this article we have learned the below concept with respect to SharePoint list view threshold:

-- What is threshold issue in SharePoint list.
+- What is the threshold issue in the SharePoint list?

 - Why does this limitation set as 5,000 in SQL?

 - How to overcome the 5000 items list view threshold issue?